micro-ROS/micro-ROS-Agent/README.md

 ## License

-ROS 2 System Modes are open-sourced under the Apache-2.0 license.
+micro-ROS Agent are open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 For a list of other open-source components included in ROS 2 system_modes,